OpenWines/Ontology/1.0/Winegrower.md

 ## Extending other ontologies

-Onotologies namespaces, such as [Schema.org](http://schema.org), provide a core, basic vocabulary for describing the kind of entities the most common web applications need.
+Ontologies namespaces, such as [Schema.org](http://schema.org), provide a core, basic vocabulary for describing the kind of entities the most common web applications need.
 There is often a need for more specialized and/or deeper vocabularies, that build upon the core.
 [Schema.org](http://schema.org) The extension mechanisms facilitate the creation of such additional vocabularies.

 [See Extension Mechanism](https://schema.org/docs/extension.html) on Schema.org website.